ZeroMe1a/FREAK/README.md

 # FREAK
 ## About the project

-FREAK is a Python command line calculator aimed to help you at school.
+FREAK is a Python CLI calculator aimed to help you at school.
 Fractions, Geometry, Functions, Equations and all that boring stuff that you probably don't like in mathematics.

 ## About the creator

-I like make cool shit with python <br>
+I like to make cool shit with python <br>
 Twitter: [@Zero_Me1a](https://twitter.com/Zero_Me1a)

 ## About the documentation